zannloo/tp/docs/team/nid21cs.md

 5. **User stories**:
    - Added User stories to the DG to articulate how our features will be valuable to a customer.
-   - Added it in the dorm of a table with a priority level, and the level of experience of the user.
+   - Added it in the form of a table with a priority level, and the level of experience of the user.

 6. **Glossary**:
    - Added glossary of the terms used in our project for users to better understand our product.